 Our Analysis and Test Results

-The REI grips are made of a light, breathable EVA foam that feels comfortable against bare hands.
-The top part of the grip extends above the shaft by almost an inch, and it is unsupported.
-While this foam extension at the top of the grip feels soft and well cushioned, it feels flimsy.
-We are concerned that if you leverage body weight against it, such as on a steep descent or when pushing off when skinning uphill on skis, the top of the grip could break.
+The grips on the Flash Carbon poles are made of a lightweight, breathable EVA foam that feels unbelievably comfortable against bare hands.
+However, the top part of the grip extends above the shaft by almost an inch and is unsupported.
+While this foam extension at the top of the grip feels soft and well-cushioned, it also feels somewhat flimsy.
+We are concerned that if you were to leverage body weight against it, such as on a steep descent or when pushing off while skinning uphill on skis, the top of the grip could break.

-The grips are otherwise robust and feel fatter than other grips.
-One of our reviewers with small hands found them a tad large for her hands.
-They lack a lower grip extension.
-This saves weight, but some hikers prefer a lower extension to quickly shift their hands down when ascending steep slopes or traversing side hills.
-If a lower grip extension is a must-have feature, we would recommend either the Black Diamond Alpine Carbon or the Leki Micro Vario.
+That being said, the grips are otherwise robust and feel fatter than others.
+They could be a great option for those with arthritic hands, as the grips are very plush.
+Be fair-warned, one of our reviewers with small hands found them too large.
+However, for most folks, this likely won't be an issue.
+These poles also lack a lower grip extension.
+While this does save some weight, many hikers prefer a lower extension to comfortably and quickly shift their hands down the poles when ascending steep slopes or traversing sidehills.
+With flick-lock length adjustability, this normally wouldn't be an issue but adjusting the length of these poles is fairly challenging.
+If a lower grip extension is a must-have feature, we would recommend other options.

 Locking and Adjustability